PhoenixSmaug/GraphLibrary/README.md

 # GraphLibrary

-All common graph algorithms implemented in C++ 11.
 All popular graph algorithms implemented in C++ 11.
 Graphs are represented as adjacency lists with an additional set for edges to ensure constant runtimes for the existence query of an edge.

 The implemented algorithms are:
 * Breadth-first search